Skip to main content

 • Ink and laser printer cartridges

-The program is ongoing and ensures that the items are kept out of landfills.
+The ongoing program ensures that the items are kept out of landfills.
 Look for e-waste collection boxes at the following locations:

 North Campus